 Standing Seam Roofing Contractor in East Texas

 Standing seam roofing is a standard vertical metal roofing system.
 It is very popular with home and business owners alike because of its attractive features, durability, long life, versatility, and custom modern style.
-Homeowners often install standing seam on their roof, because they appreciate the contemporary feel of raised seams giving their home that bold, up-to-date look and feel, along with unparalleled durability, longevity, and cost effectiveness.
+Homeowners often install standing seams on their roof, because they appreciate the contemporary feel of raised seams giving their home that bold, up-to-date look and feel, along with unparalleled durability, longevity, and cost-effectiveness.

 What is Standing Seam Sheet Metal Roofing?

 Standing seam roofing is composed of pre-built sheets that expand 14 to 18 inches wide when completed.
-These sheets are installed onto the slope and are connected to each other using double locked standing seams.
-Fixed copper cleats, spaced 12″ apart secure the roofing to the deck and eliminates and the potential for slippage.
+These sheets are installed onto the slope and are connected to each other using double-locked standing seams.
+Fixed copper cleats, spaced 12″ apart secure the roofing to the deck and eliminate and the potential for slippage.

 Full Roof Protection for Your Home

 The Standing seam has an enhanced design featuring covered fasteners.
 Raised seams, with no roof penetration, eliminate any puncturing and reduce the possibility of roof leaks during rain.
 Roofing Contractors and homeowners regularly choose standing seam roofing because of its durability, longevity, and relative softness with the strength and flexibility of metal.
 Standing seams also do not allow ice dams to form on your home.
 They provide you and your family with the protection you need throughout the year.